Written By: Mike Laquerre

 - Wire Transfer Fees: In most instances, the lender is funding the transaction with a wire, as opposed to a check, so additional fees apply. ($25-$50) So there you have it.
 Purchasing a home can often feel intimidating, especially if the buyer is unaware of the associated fees with said purchase.
 If you’re in the market for a new home, please see our experienced Community Experts, who can guide you.
 Adams Homes has been serving those with a dream to own a new home since 1991.

 Founded in 1991, Adams Homes is known as the premier home builder and is one of the largest privately-held home building companies in the southeast.
 Adams Homes has built more than 40,000 new homes since 1991 and builds in seven states including new homes for sale in Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, and Tennessee with corporate headquarters in Gulf Breeze, Florida.

 Discover all Adams Homes’ communities, model homes and homes for sale on our website, www.AdamsHomes.com.
-We have new homes for sale perfect for the first-time buyer, move-up home buyer, who desires to upgrade to a more accommodating new home, and the empty nester who desires to downsize to a smaller home.
+We have new homes for sale perfect for the first-time buyer, who desires upgrading to a more accommodating new home.
+Additionally, the empty nester who desires to downsize to a smaller home.

 While you’re at our website, explore our mortgage calculator and obtain financing information.

 Connect with Adams Homes: